VRoxa/thepeachspeech/src/assets/articles/the-dialog-problem.md

 }
 ```

-As you can see, the `DialogSerice` decorates the `MatDialog` service and exposes a fresh new properly typed `open` function.
+As you can see, the `DialogService` decorates the `MatDialog` service and exposes a fresh new properly typed `open` function.
 We haven’t changed anything, the `open` function will behave the same way at runtime but we just gained the type safety experience we expect from Typescript.

 From the consumer’s point of view, nothing changes when it makes a good use of the dialog types.